ilkkamtk/WSK/Week5/04-context.md

 ## Lab assignment 1

 1. Continue last exercise.
 Create a new branch 'context' with git.
 2. In this exercise we will use context to share the currently logged-in user between components.
 We will use the context to define is the user logged in or not and to show the appropriate links in the navigation and protect necessary routes.
 3. We will use the `UserContext.jsx` file from the previous example as a starting point, but we will also add functions to the context to handle the login and logout functionalities.
 4. Create `contexts` folder in the `src` of your project.
-Add `UserContext.jsx` file to the `contexts` folder.
+Add `UserContext.jsx` file to the `contexts` folder:

     ```jsx
-    // UserContext.jsx
-    import { createContext, useState } from 'react';
+    import {createContext, useState} from 'react';
-    import { useAuthentication, useUser } from '../hooks/apiHooks';
+    import {useAuthentication, useUser} from '../hooks/apiHooks';
-    import { useNavigate } from 'react-router';
+    import {useNavigate} from 'react-router';

     const UserContext = createContext(null);